meder411/Tangent-Images/README.md

 ## Experiments

 All experiments are included in the [experiments](./experiments) folder.
 Each experiment subdirectory has a README file explaining how to setup and run each experiment.
 Where relevant, we have included the pre-trained models corresponding to our published results.
+Note that the [`semantic_segmentation`](./experiments/semantic_segmentation) directory contains both our standard semantic segmentation experiments as well as the network transfer experiments.

 ## Attribution